• About Flourish Clinic

 • Mold plates are useless for diagnosing CIRS triggers.

-• “Clean” homes can still harbor actinobacteria, endotoxins, and beta glucans.
+• Clean homes can still harbor actinobacteria, endotoxins, and beta glucans.

 • You don’t need to see mold for it to make you sick.
+Spore counts need to be >25,000 to see mold.
+There can still be a serious mold problem even when it’s not visible.

 • Some Actinobacteria species can colonize YOU.
 Making your body the ongoing source of exposure.